 The first step is the key differentiator of the entire process.
 This step entails identifying at least two mutual exclusive options to resolving the issue at hand.
 All options must be framed as pure possibilities, devout of criticism, skepticism, and analysis.
 This is where the invention and inquiry of science comes into play.
-This is where we all get to be creative designers and dream into the realm of pure possibilities.
+This is where we get to be creative designers and dream into the realm of pure possibility.
 The authors describe possibility as any “happy story that describes how a firm might succeed” (p.
 59).

 Then the list of possibilities is broadened and time is taken to identify what conditions must hold true in order for each possibility to succeed.
 Conditions may include things like customer support, market sustainability, or feasibility of supply.
 All conditions must be framed positively, so that everyone feels confident in success if all conditions were to hold true.
 Judgment, skepticism, and analysis are not yet allowed, so that all possibilities continue to be framed as positive.
 After this, barriers that would prevent each condition to hold true are identified and ranked.
 We now allow judgment and skepticism through the door, but analysis must still wait outside.